-Best walks from Dullingham
+Walks from Dullingham

 MapSet out on beautiful walks directly from Dullingham Station.

-Dullingham Station to Newmarket Station
+Dullingham to Newmarket

 A walk from isolated Dullingham station to Newmarket over chalk downland, the highlight being the mighty Devil's Dyke, an Anglo-Saxon earthwork rich in chalk-grassland plants and butterflies.
 Passes the village of Stetchworth and a former inn by the architect Voysey.

-Two miles of walking alongside the busy A1304 (avoidable by bus 12, or by following the adjoining exercise track in the afternoons when horses are absent); keep clear of racehorses.
+Warnings: Two miles of walking alongside the busy A1304 (avoidable by bus 12, or by following the adjoining exercise track in the afternoons when horses are absent); keep clear of racehorses.

-Documented by Mid Anglia Rail Passengers Association.
+Walk details: Mid Anglia Rail Passengers Association (PDF).

-Dullingham Station to Kennett Station
+Dullingham to Kennett

 A long walk following the ancient Icknield Way Path through countryside dominated by the horse-racing industry, between manicured paddocks and across high ground with views over the Kennett valley towards Dalham Hall.
 Passes the medieval packhorse bridge at the picturesque village of Moulton.